Best International Health Insurance in Singapore 2022

 What Is International Health Insurance?

-Do not mistake international health insurance for travel insurance.
-You don’t buy international health insurance for your upcoming holiday to Seoul or Tokyo.
-People who buy international health insurance are planning to, or already have relocated overseas to work or study for a longer period of time.
+International health insurance sounds a lot like travel insurance, but they are for very different circumstances.
+You wouldn't buy international health insurance for any upcoming holiday.
+However, if you are planning to, or already have relocated overseas to work or study for a longer period of time, buying international health insurance is a very good idea.

-Insurance companies offering international health insurance plans will often offer you riders and options to extend your healthcare coverage – think vision care, dental, health screenings, vaccinations, pregnancy, and General Practitioners (GP) riders.
+At the most basic level, your international health insurance plan would cover hospitalisation and treatment costs.
+However, most insurance companies will allow you to add on riders and options to extend your healthcare coverage, such as vision care, dentist visits, health screenings, vaccinations, pregnancy, and regular General Practitioner (GP) visits.

 Best International Health Insurance